viren1993/javascript/javascript/index.md

 console.log(obj1.name);   // "John" (unchanged)
 console.log(obj1.address.city);  // "New York" (unchanged)

-- Debouncing - Debouncing ensures that a function is only executed after a specified delay following the last time it was invoked.
-- Throttling - Throttling ensures that a function is executed at most once in a specified interval, regardless of how many times the event occurs.
-This is useful for optimizing performance in frequently occurring events like scrolling.
-- Lazy Loading - Lazy Loading is a performance optimization technique where certain resources (like images, scripts, or components) are loaded only when they are needed, rather than loading everything upfront.
-Why Lazy Loading ?
-  Reduces initial load time.
-  Saves bandwidth.
-  Improves user experience by prioritizing critical content first.

 - Template Literals (`\`${var}\``)
 - Destructuring (`const { prop } = obj`)